frankframework/frank-manual/docs/source/testing/ladybug/ignore/testSpecific.rst

    .. image:: runWithTestSpecificTransformation.jpg

 #.
 Press "Compare" (number 5).
 The screen becomes as shown below.
 You are in tab "Compare" (number 1).
 Select the topmost "Pipeline" node (number 2).
-You see the text "RETRIEVALTIME-IGNORED", both to the bottom-left and to the bottom-right.
+You see the text "RETRIEVALTIME-IGNORED", both to the bottom-left and to the bottom-right (numbers 3 and 4).

    .. image:: testWithLocalTransformationSuccessComparison.jpg